tos-in1/Case_Study-Cyclistic_Bike_Share/README.md

 ## 🔍 Key Insights
 **1. How do ride durations differ between casual riders and annual members?**
-   - Casual Riders Take Longer Trips compared to annual members - averaging 19.75 mins per ride, significantly longer than annual members at 11.72 mins.
-This suggests casual users ride mostly for leisure, while members ride for short, practical trips.
+   - Casual riders take Longer trips compared to annual members - averaging 19.75 mins per ride, significantly longer than annual members at 11.72 mins.
+This suggests casual riders primarily use bikes for leisure and recreation, while annual members use them for shorter, practical trips.

 ![Image](https://github.com/user-attachments/assets/45da2264-74e8-49cd-ac73-9a779fbd6e5a)